 Bar extra passengers: When a young driver has a passenger in the car, their chances of being involved in a crash increase by 44%.
 New York state makes it illegal for drivers under 18 to drive with more than one passenger under the age of 21, but instructing your child that any passengers in the car can be dangerous might be an even safer step to take.

-If you or your loved one has been injured in a car accident in New York, seek the compensation you’re owed as the victim of another driver’s negligence by contacting Hudson Valley personal injury attorneys Rusk, Wadlin, Heppner & Martuscello for a free consultation on your case, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.
+If you or your loved one has been injured in a car accident in New York, seek the compensation you’re owed as the victim of another driver’s negligence by contacting a Kingston attorney for auto accidents of Rusk, Wadlin, Heppner & Martuscello for a free consultation on your case, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.